Local vertices, quadratic propagators and double-copy structure of one-loop integrands from forward limits: Introduction

 In order to overcome the problem of linear propagators, earlier efforts have been made, see \cite{He:2015yua,Cachazo:2015aol,Geyer:2015jch,Geyer:2017ela,Edison:2020uzf,Feng:2022wee,Baadsgaard:2015hia,Cardona:2016bpi,Cardona:2016wcr,Gomez:2016cqb,Gomez:2017lhy,Ahmadiniaz:2018nvr,Agerskov:2019ryp,Farrow:2020voh,Porkert:2022efy}.
 As pointed out in \cite{Feng:2022wee}, once a half integrand from the worldsheet approach is expanded in terms of tensorial PT factors, a full integrand with quadratic propagators are generally obtained.
 A further study \cite{Dong:2023stt} showed that this tensorial PT factor approach was essentially related to a general construction of BCJ numerators with respect to quadratic propagators.
 Nevertheless, there is still a lack of a general approach to the tensorial PT factor expansion.
 In our previous work \cite{Xie:2024pro}, another treatment of the linear propagator problem was provided.
 We showed that the nonlocal expressions of YMS integrands can be localized schematically, yielding quadratic propagator formulas as a direct consequence.
 Through the relations between YM and YMS, a general formula of quadratic propagator form of the YM integrand was further provided \cite{Xie:2024pro}.
 Another interesting approach to such quadratic-propagator expressed integrand \cite{Cao:2024olg} is to consider the single cuts of integrands by the help of surfaceology \cite{Jashi:2024bay,Arkani-Hamed:2024nhp}.
 It seems that the formula presented in \cite{Xie:2024pro} can be regarded as an explicit solution of the approach in \cite{Cao:2024olg}.

 In this work, we extend our earlier approach in \cite{Xie:2024pro} to the one-loop integrands of theories with gravitons (coupled to dilatons and B-fields).
 We point out that the one-loop integrands of EYM and GR can be expanded in terms of the so-called double Yang-Mills-scalar (dYMS) integrands which consist of two copies of the left half integrands of YMS.
 Therefore, a quadratic propagator form of the dYMS integrands directly means a quadratic propagator form of the integrands of theories with gravitons.
 By focusing on $(n+2)$-point dYMS tree amplitude under forward limit (which are called partial integrands in this paper), we show a systematic way to localize the expressions that benefit from the off-shell BCJ relations and the refined graphic rule.
 After this step, {\it local multi-point vertices} for dYMS are induced, and the full local expression of the partial integrands is derived.
 These local partial integrands produce a quadratic propagator formula of the full dYMS integrand, according to the partial fraction identity.
 Since the off-shell BCJ relations can be regarded as results of gauge invariance, the localization of this work is in fact a technical approach to achieving locality by gauge invariance, which was earlier discussed in \cite{Arkani-Hamed:2016rak}.
+Consequently, the final expression of one-loop integrand is expressed as a combination of such terms that each is given by attaching tree-level double-copy objects to the loop (with quadratic propagators) via local vertices.